marcbrittain/Deep-Reinforcement-Learning/README.md

 ## Getting Started

 Running this code is very simple.
 Make sure that you have the above requirements taken care of, then download the two python files.
-In the command line, or any python editor change directory to where these two files are located and type:
+In the command line, or any python editor change directory to either gym or Atari folder where the python files are located and type:

 `python dqn.py --train_dqn`